-A plain text message SHALL NOT contain formatting information such as HTML tags.
+A plain text message SHALL NOT contain formatting information, for example, HTML tags or white space whose purpose is to provide indentation or suggest some structure to the message.

-The message MAY contain line breaks (for example, "\r" or "\n", if the SARIF log file is serialized as JSON).
+If a plain text message consists of multiple paragraphs, it MAY contain line breaks (for example, "\r\n" or "\n", if the SARIF log file is serialized as JSON) to separate the paragraphs.
 Line breaks MAY follow any convention (for example, "\n" or "\r\n").
 A SARIF post-processor MAY normalize line breaks to any desired convention, including escaping or removing the line breaks so that the entire message renders on a single line.